rocky-linux/documentation/docs/books/nvchad/nerd_fonts.md

 ## Installation

-The procedure for installing fonts on Rocky Linux is to save the fonts you want to add somewhere and then install them with the `fc-cache` command; the procedure is not a true installation so much as a registration of the new fonts in the system.
+The procedure for installing fonts on Rocky Linux is to save the fonts you want to add somewhere, and then install them with the `fc-cache` command.
+This procedure is not a true installation so much as a registration of the new fonts in the system.

 !!! important "Creation of compressed packages"